 Please be aware a late payment charge of £200 will be levied against any international, postgraduate and ELQ student that fails to pay by the agreed deadlines.
 This charge will be imposed for each instance of default.

 If you still have problems paying your fees, please contact the Student Welfare Advice Team who will research any other options available to you.
 Appointments can be made via UniHelp, directly on UniHub, by emailing firstname.lastname@example.org or by phone on 020 8411 3008.

-We hope that this will never be the case during your study, however, if you think you may need to leave or interrupt your course for any reason, speak to a Student Achievement Officer via the UniHelp desk to find out if there are any alternative solutions.
+We hope that this will never be the case during your study, however, if you think you may need to leave or interrupt your course for any reason, please submit a Request to Withdraw form (for either a temporary or permanent withdrawal) and you will be contacted by a member of staff to discuss your request.
 You can see the Student Fees and Finance Team(details above) if you have any difficulty paying on time.